salt-formulas/salt-formula-nagios/README.rst

 Note about dynamic hosts IP addresses configuration:

-There are 2 different ways to configure the Host IP adddress, the prefered way is to define the **network** of the nodes to pickup the first IP address found belonging to this network.
+There are 2 different ways to configure the Host IP adddresses, the preferred way is to define the **network** of the nodes to pickup the first IP address found belonging to this network.